it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Process_Assessment_Methodology.md

 #### Security Architecture

 The second level of maturity dictates that organizations should have an established list of recommended techologies and a list of resusable security services that are use to support each of the products.
-These two could be considered useful artifacts for more advance verification efforts.
+These two could be considered useful artifacts for more advanced verification efforts.

 ### Implementation

 #### Secure Build

+At a base level, the organization should have a record of all dependencies used in the production environment.
+The second level of maturity dictates that this list of dependencies should be assessed as to whether each dependency meets a set of criteria (e.g. no known vulnerabilities, up-to-date version, actively supported and maintained).
+The third level of maturity is reached with the development of a formalized whitelist of approved dependencies and versions, which is integrated into the build process.

 #### Secure Deployment

 #### Defect Management